Antarktidov/MLWE/README.md

 > [!WARNING]
 > This README is outdated.
 Some instructions given in this document will not work.
 Some features are not documented.

-A PHP Laravel 13 Wiki Engine with comments and user profiles.
+A PHP Laravel 13 Wiki Engine with comment, user profiles and medals.

 ![Article Screenshot](https://github.com/Antarktidov/MyLaravelWikiEngine/blob/master/images/article%20screenshot%20with%20comments.png?raw=true)